Liamss/password-generator/README.md

 ## Learnings / Future Work

 - ParseInt - converts argument into a strong, parses it, then returns a number.
-Understand the concept, not totally when it's useful.
 - IsNan - used to determine whether a value is not a number (NaN) or can be converted into a valid number.
 It returns a boolean value, either true or false.